How To Improve Communication On Your Projects

 Research conducted by the Project Management Institute (PMI) found that ineffective communication was the main contributor to project failure one-third of the time, and had a negative impact on project success more than half the time.

 More worrying is the finding that 56% of budgets allocated to projects are at risk due to poor communication.

 Communication can make or break your project, helping or hindering team collaboration.

 Understanding the roots of poor communication and the impact of this risk is critical to developing a communication plan that works.

 Keep reading to learn how to improve communication on your projects.
-We’ll take a look at some reasons why communication fails and four areas to work on.
+We’ll take a look at some reasons why communication fails, including remote working, and four areas to work on.

 1. We take it for granted